End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 Scenario: Successful payment

-When the user requests a new payment
+When the user starts a new payment process

 Then create a pending payment record